What is Hypothyroidism?

 The thyroid gland is located in the lower part of the neck near your Adam's Apple.
 It secretes two essential thyroid hormones: T3 and T4 which are responsible for regulating cell metabolism in every cell in your body.
 They promote optimal growth, development, function and maintenance of all body tissues.
 They are also critical for nervous, skeletal and reproductive tissue as well as regulating body temperature, heart rate, body weight and cholesterol.

-In a healthy patient a normal thyroid gland secretes all of the circulating T4 (about 90 to 100mcg daily) and about 20% of the total circulating T3 (about 30mcg daily).
+In a healthy patient a normal thyroid gland secretes all of the circulating T4 (about 80 to 90mcg daily) and about 20% of the total circulating T3 (about 8mg out of the total 32mcg daily).
 The T4 made by the thyroid gland circulates throughout the body and is converted into roughly equal amounts of T3 and reverse T3.
 All of the biological activity of thyroid hormones is due to T3.
 Because 80% of serum T3 is derived from T4 in tissues such as the liver and kidney, T4 is considered a pro-hormone.
 No receptors have ever been identified for T4.
 Normal physiological production ratio of T4 to T3 is 3.3:1.
 Reverse T3 is virtually inactive having only 1% the activity of T3 and being a T3 antagonist binds to T3 receptors blocking the action of T3.
 Normal metabolism of T4 requires the production of the appropriate ratio, or balance, of T3 to rT3.
 If the proportion of rT3 dominates then it will antagonize T3 thus producing hypothyroid symptoms despite sufficient circulating levels of T4 and T3.

 The synthesis and secretion of the two thyroid hormones is influenced by a hormone released by the pituitary gland called thyroid-stimulating hormone (TSH).
 The synthesis and release of TSH from the pituitary gland is influenced by thyroid hormone levels as well as a hormone released from the hypothalamus called thyrotropin-releasing hormone (TRH).
 The activity of the thyroid gland is regulated by a negative feedback loop, in which thyroid hormones interact with receptors in the pituitary gland to inhibit TSH and at the hypothalamus to inhibit TRH secretion.